 I was told that Festival Asalto has been rated in the top 5 festivals of urban art in the world so people who are urban street art enthusiasts should also make sure they visit Festival Asalto in Zaragoza!

 Here are more pieces from the 2018 Festival Asalto in Oliver, Zaragoza!

 Festival Asalto really is an incredible project.
-The festival is brightening up unused spaces and the lives of people who live in Zaragoza not only when the festival is on, but in the future months and years.
-The dedication and passion from the organisers and the artists is extremely humbling and I can see why Festival Asalto plays a big part in the Cultural Program of Zaragoza.
+The festival is brightening up unused spaces and the lives of people who live in Zaragoza not only when the festival is on but in the future months and years.
+The dedication and passion from the organisers and the artists are extremely humbling and I can see why Festival Asalto plays a big part in the Cultural Program of Zaragoza.